 RESEARCH INTERESTS / RECHERCHES

 Originally from West Oxfordshire, I studied at the Universities of Cambridge, Leeds and London, and went back to Leeds to teach for a decade, first as Lecturer, then Senior Lecturer in Critical and Cultural Theory.
 I took up my post of Associate Professor of Modern English Literature at Geneva in 2015.

 I’ve supervised, or co-supervised eight PhD projects on topics ranging from gender and sexuality in the writings of Lord Byron to Elizabeth Bishop and baroque aesthetics.
 I have also supervised over twenty-five MA dissertations or mémoires; topics have included “Spectral Haunting in De Quincey: The Relationship Between Body and Spirit in De Quincey’s Short Stories”; “Theories of Colour in Holocaust Representation”; “Jonathan Franzen and the New Social Novel”; “Home, Space and Place in the Novels of D.H.
 Lawrence and John Cowper Powys”.
 I’d be happy to hear from anyone interested in working with me at Geneva towards a PhD in the following fields: Romantic writing, the relation between the visual arts and poetry; the links between anthropology and literary writing (ie in postcolonial thought, affect theory); critical approaches to the question of the human; the intersections of Twentieth-Century political thought and philosophy with modern literature (for example Hannah Arendt).

 Books and Monographs / Livres et monographies

 (editor) "Contours of Learning: On Spivak", Parallax 17:3 (Summer 2011).

 Hannah Arendt (London and New York: Routledge, 2008).
-Translated into Korean, Japanese and simplified Chinese.
+Translated into Korean, Japanese, simplified Chinese and Arabic.

 Romanticism, Literature and Philosophy: Expressive Rationality in Rousseau, Kant, Wollstonecraft and Contemporary Theory (London and New York: Continuum, 2006; paperback edition published 2008).